Call-Me-Doc/origins_lore_/Factions/Nordic fuckers.md

-A religion mainly focusing on norse mythology and worshipping the fae, [[DarthWaffle]]
+A religion mainly focusing on norse mythology and worshipping the fae, [[DarthWaffle]].
+Built different.
 \#B89309

 Members: